-Your Complete Guide to Dimming, Dimmers and Dimmable Light Bulbs.
+Your Complete Guide to LED Dimming, Dimmers and Dimmable Light Bulbs.

-Below is the rest of the article where the topic of dimmable LEDs is looked at in more detail.
+Below is the rest of the article where the topic of dimmable LED light bulbs is looked at in more detail.
 If you still require additional help with choosing the right product for your needs, please contact our experienced customer service team by calling 01494 723 286 and we will be more than happy to help.

 Dimming the lights can be one of the most satisfying things to do after a long day at work.
 However, there are a few factors you need to consider before choosing LED light bulbs and dimmers, follow this guide to help guarantee a smooth dimming process.